Little Ice Age: Dating

 The Little Ice Age ended in the latter half of the 19th century or in the early 20th century.

 The 6th report of the IPCC describes the coldest period in the last millennium as:

 a multi-centennial period of relatively low temperature beginning around the 15th century, with GMST averaging –0.03 [–0.30 to 0.06] °C between 1450 and 1850 relative to 1850–1900.

+The definitions for the beginning and end of the LIA differ considerably, depending on the region and dataset used.
+The LIA in the Northern Hemisphere started between 1200 and 1400 AD.
+In the Southern Hemisphere the beginning of the LIA was delayed by about two centuries.